Tudat/tudat/tutorials/tudatFeatures/propagationSetup/variationalSimulatorCreation.rst

 Where the state transition and sensitivity matrix are storeed separately.
 Saving the results to a file is done in the same manner as for the dynamics.
 Note however, that the matrix entries of the maps in the above are spread out over a single row in the output file.
 The concatenation of the matrix entries is done row by row.

-The state propagation history can also be retrieved from teh object, as follows:
+The state propagation history can also be retrieved from the object, as follows:

 .. code-block:: cpp